pedalgames/user-plugin-docs/README.md

 ## Overview

-This documentation provides a guide to the user plugin format used within the application.
+This documentation provides a guide to the user plugin format used in Pedal Games.
 It covers the structure, field definitions, templates, display properties, and validation criteria for creating user plugins.

 ## Table of Contents